ianlopshire/adjure/README.md

 #Adjure

-Adjure Is a single html file that can dropped into a project to test rest api’s.
+Adjure Is a single html file that can be dropped into a project to test rest api’s.
 The idea is to run the request and then use the Chrome dev tools to debug.

 ##Road Map